Binary Relation

 [Bou] N. Bourbaki, Theory of Sets.
 Elements of mathematics.
 Springer Berlin-Heidelberg, 2013.

-1. In [Bou], such a set is called a graph, and a distinction is made between binary relations that have graphs and those that do not.
-Since this is not a common definition, we follow [HJJ] and use the above definition as is.
-In this case, the definition of the word “relation” becomes somewhat ambiguous, but we will not define it separately.
+1. In [Bou], such a set is called a graph, and a distinction is drawn between binary relations that have graphs and those that do not.
+Since this is not a common convention, we follow [HJJ] and adopt the definition above.
+In this case, the meaning of the word “relation” becomes somewhat ambiguous, but we shall not define it separately.

 댓글남기기